 The Trust would provide a unique opportunity to consolidate donations and other potential funding sources needed to encourage research that would aid the management of fisheries resources in Rainy Lake and elsewhere.
 It would also promote the formation of strong, innovative partnerships among governments, educational institutions, competitive fishing events, angler clubs, environmentalists, communities and resource industries (Appendix I).

-Funds acquired through annual donations or commitments from other partners would be used to promote and encourage fisheries research projects on Rainy Lake that meet specific eligibility criteria.
+Funds acquired through annual donations or commitments from other partners would be used to promote and encourage fisheries research projects on Rainy Lake and Rainy River that meet specific eligibility criteria.
 Guidelines have been developed to assist project proponents with their funding applications (Appendix II).
 The information will include the priority areas for funding, eligibility, project and reporting criteria, and the application process.